rednafi/rednafi.com/content/misc/notes_on_event_driven_systems.md

 However, one responsibility remains: _"The schema of your event—the format of that event—is the biggest part of the coupling that you will see in event-driven architecture."_ While runtime coupling is removed, semantic coupling still exists.
-Producers must ensure that the event schema doesn’t change in ways that break existing consumers.
+Producers must ensure that the event schema doesn't change in ways that break existing consumers.

 ## Handling constraints and governance

 In event-driven systems, the responsibility for handling constraints shifts from the producer to the consumer.
-Producers generate events as quickly as they can, without worrying about the load on consumers. _"As a producer, it’s not your responsibility to care about how your events are used... that’s the subscriber's responsibility."_ Consumers must handle their own ingestion rates and ensure they don’t get overloaded.
+Producers generate events as quickly as they can, without worrying about the load on consumers. _"As a producer, it's not your responsibility to care about how your events are used... that's the subscriber's responsibility."_ Consumers must handle their own ingestion rates and ensure they don't get overloaded.

 Governance plays a critical role in managing these systems, particularly as they evolve.
-When changes are made to event schemas, it’s essential to communicate those changes to all consumers. _"Governance is really important with event-driven architecture because you’ve got these systems that just don’t care about each other."_ One effective method for managing this is through Request for Comments (RFCs), which allow for collaborative discussion before any changes are implemented.
+When changes are made to event schemas, it's essential to communicate those changes to all consumers. _"Governance is really important with event-driven architecture because you've got these systems that just don't care about each other."_ One effective method for managing this is through Request for Comments (RFCs), which allow for collaborative discussion before any changes are implemented.

-_"Rather than just publishing an event and hoping for the best, introducing governance ensures that events remain consistent and understandable across teams."_ This helps prevent breaking changes that could take down systems you didn’t even know were relying on your events.
+_"Rather than just publishing an event and hoping for the best, introducing governance ensures that events remain consistent and understandable across teams."_ This helps prevent breaking changes that could take down systems you didn't even know were relying on your events.

 ## Metadata-data pattern for evolvability

 To enhance the evolvability of an event-driven system, East recommends using the metadata-data pattern.
-This pattern separates the event’s core data from its metadata, allowing for greater flexibility. _"Splitting your event down into a metadata section and the data section helps you to stay evolvable."_ The data contains the specifics of the event, while the metadata includes information like _"event type,"_ _"event ID,"_ and
+This pattern separates the event's core data from its metadata, allowing for greater flexibility. _"Splitting your event down into a metadata section and the data section helps you to stay evolvable."_ The data contains the specifics of the event, while the metadata includes information like _"event type,"_ _"event ID,"_ and